htzh/zzmath/math/notes/surfaces-classification.md

 ##### Riemann surfaces

+Local homeomorphism to $\mathbb{C}$:
 Is a closed disk a Riemann surface?
 Is it a manifold?

+Holomorphic transition functions: compare with manifolds.

 Show the Riemann sphere is a Riemann surface.

 Prove Riemann surfaces are orientable.

+Covering maps: Fulton 11.1-11.3

+Connectedness: show that if X is connected, all fibers of the covering map $Y\rightarrow X$ has the same cardinality.

+Nonconstant holomorphic maps between Riemann surfaces are covering maps.

+Show covers of a Riemann surface can be endowed with a complex structure and so are also Riemann surfaces.
+(Forster 4.6)

+Forster exercises 4.1-4.5.

+Fulton 13a.

+Universal covers and uniformization.

 Biholomorphic mapping.
 Two Riemann surfaces are isomorphic if there is a biholomorphic map between them.

 Forster exercises 1.2-1.5.

-Nonconstant holomorphic maps between Riemann surfaces are covering maps.

-Show covers of a Riemann surface can be endowed with a complex structure and so are also Riemann surfaces.
-(Forster 4.6)

-Universal covers and uniformization theory.

-Forster exercises 4.1-4.5 and 5.1-5.7.

 Bonus problem: [MIT 18.116 problem set 1](http://math.mit.edu/~casals/18116PSet1.pdf) problem 5.